Assistant Professor of Medicine and Pediatrics

 Adolescent Medicine; Children and Adults; Internal Medicine; Pediatrics

 As a specialist in adult and pediatric care, I practice general primary care for both children and adults.
-I also provide specialized care for adolescents and young adults who have a wide range of health and psychosocial conditions and concerns, including eating disorders, gynecologic issues, sexual health concerns and complex chronic disease.
+This dual training affords proficiency in treatment of complex chronic disease originating in childhood with continued care in adults.
+I also provide specialized care for college students at Buffalo State University.
+I have expertise in treatment of a wide range of health and psychosocial conditions, including eating disorders, medical management of psychiatric disorders such as depression and anxiety, gynecologic issues, sexual health concerns and HIV preventative services.

 As a faculty member in internal medicine and pediatrics, I am involved in resident and medical student education.
 I teach evidence-based medicine and its clinical application, keeping current with journal articles and reviews, using data to modify my clinical practice, when indicated--and encouraging these practices in residents and medical students.
-I participate as well in introducing both first- and second-year medical students into the clinical setting via the Clinical Practice of Medicine (CPM) course they are required to take.
-Students come to my primary care office to shadow me and to practice their history-taking and physical-exam skills.
-I also lecture at the monthly medicine-pediatrics conferences; recent topics have included contraception and proteinuria in pediatric patients.
+I lecture primarily at the monthly medicine-pediatrics conferences.
+Recent topics include contraception and pre-exposure prophylaxis.
+I also guest-lecture for other departments.
+A recent lecture was given in the Department of Biomedical Informatics entitled “Climate Change and Health: Effects on Respiratory Illness and How Data Systems can Help."